 This project focuses on the energy consumption of modern virtual reality applications.
 The target devices are virtual-reality-glasses that can be worn on the head and that simulate a virtual 3D environment to users.
 Most modern devices are still rather heavy, uncomfortable to wear, and attached to a powerline such that the user experience can still be enhanced.
 In this project, the goal is to make the glasses require less power and energy during operation such that the operating time and battery requirements can be minimized.

 This project solves the problem of generating content for a conversational intelligent tutoring system (ITS).
 The ITS gives questions to the student and then analyzes their answer using machine learning algorithms.
 Based on the student answer, the system will give them the hints and teach them how to solve the question.
 Moreover, the system will interact with teacher to generate content included questions, hints, and answers.

 The objective of this project is to integrate ultrasonic imaging into nondestructive inspection process performed in industrial settings on large size steel blocks.
 Indeed, Fink Steel is specialised in manufacturing large size forged steel and need to warrant the quality of each part before shipping using ultrasounds.
 This imaging method based on the same principle as echography is commonly used for numerous industrial applications.
 However, the large dimensions involved in this project require new transducer design.

-In automatic casting applications, the aim is to accurately recognise facial regions that correspond to a same actor appearing in a movie to produce described video.
-In particular, this project will focus on challenging tasks of capturing and modeling the facial trajectory for each person appearing in a movie in order to predict when/where the principal actors appear.
-This is a challenging task because recent movies are typically high quality and faces are often occluded and their appearance varies significantly according to pose, illumination, blur, etc.
+Automatic casting applications aim is to accurately recognise facial regions that correspond to a same actor appearing in a movie to produce described video.
+This project will focus on the tasks of re-identify the face of each principal actors when they appear in different scenes of a movie.
+This is a challenging task because although recent movies are typically high resolution, the faces are often occluded and their appearance varies significantly according to pose, scale, illumination, blur, etc.